About the Situation

 By the Numbers

-More than 12.4 million people live in Chad
+More than 12.8 million people live in Chad.

-The average life expectancy is around 50 years old.
+The average life expectancy is 50 for men and 52 for women.

-Chad, considered one of the world’s poorest countries, has long been stifled by land-lock, high energy costs and a history of instability.
+Chad is considered one of the world’s poorest countries.
+The United Nations ranked the country 184 of 187 in 2014 on its human development index that looks at lifespan, education and economic status.
 Available data is scarce in Chad, but the most recent figures show that well over half the population lives in poverty.

 The World Bank reports: “Available data show that Chad is very poor relative to the needs of its residents and relative to its neighbors in sub-Saharan Africa.
 GNP per-capita, for instance, was US $180 in 1995 compared with US $490 for sub-Saharan Africa … 29% of the population had access to safe water compared with 47% for sub-Saharan Africa and the illiteracy rate in 1993 was 90%, compared with 50% for sub-Saharan Africa.”